rusnuker/priora/readme.txt

 THIS CODE CAN OVERWRITE FILE SYSTEM!

 Warning: code is so dirty and bad-formatted.
 Sorry bout that!
 Also sorry for mistakes in comments.
-I'm russian and wasn't used translator.
+I'm russian and didn't use translator.

 This malware was tested so many times (like about 100 releases!) on Computernewb UserVM.
 This trojan even has it's own wiki https://computernewb.com/wiki/ABOBUS